precice/precice.github.io/pages/community/precice-workshop-2021.md

   <p>We will need preCICE v2.2, Python 3.6 or newer, the Python bindings, Nutils 6, OpenFOAM (e.g. v2012), the latest OpenFOAM adapter, and ParaView.
 If you prefer to try everything in a Virtual Machine, you can use the <a href="https://app.vagrantup.com/precice/boxes/precice-vm">Vagrant Box</a> (VirtualBox image) <a href="https://app.vagrantup.com/precice/boxes/precice-vm">precice/precice-vm</a>.</p>
   <p>If you are new to preCICE, see "preCICE Course I" first.
 If you already understand the basics of an adapter, you can directly start here.</p>
   </details>
-* 16:00 - 17:00 Frédéric Simonis: What's new in preCICE
+* 16:00 - 17:00 Frédéric Simonis: What's new in preCICE (Main Hall)
-* 17:00 - 18:00 Networking/Social Event<br/>
+* 17:00 - 18:00 Networking/Social Event (Main Hall)<br/>
   Get to know each other and discuss your work in more detail, or simply enjoy a relaxed atmosphere after the user presentation talks.

 ### Wednesday, February 24
-* 10:00 - 11:30 Developer talks<br/>
+* 10:00 - 11:30 Developer talks (Main Hall)<br/>
   Learn about the latest developments or other important elements of preCICE.
   Similarly to the speaker presentations, the talks will be pre-recorded, followed by a live Q&A session.
 * 11:30 - 12:00 Speakers in breakout rooms for Q&A
 * 12:00 - 13:00 Break (Offline)
-* 13:00 - 14:30 Developer talks
+* 13:00 - 14:30 Developer talks (Main Hall)
 * 14:30 - 15:00 Speakers in breakout rooms for Q&A
 * 15:00 - 16:00 Break (Offline)
-* 16:00 - 17:00 Workshop feedback
+* 16:00 - 17:00 Workshop feedback (Main Hall)
   * World Cafe Introduction
   * Feedback session for the workshop
-* 17:00 - 17:10 Closing
+* 17:00 - 17:10 Closing (Main Hall)

 ### Thursday, February 25

 * The entire day is dedicated to hands-on user support.
 Users will be able to interact with developers in various breakout rooms.
 The user support can vary from questions asked live, to discussing more in-depth problems on the Discourse channel.
+(Main Hall)
 * 10:00 - 12:00
 * 13:00 - 15:00
 * 16:00 - 18:00